Topical Sermons Power Point Show

 a.
 Lev.
 17:1-9: Offerings were to be brought to God’s specified place (tabernacle), not offered in the open field.

 b.
 Deut.
-12:5-14: Not “in every place that you see,” but where God chose (2 Chrn.
+12:5-14: Not “in every place that you see,” but where God chose (2 Chron.
 7:12).

 c.
-Today there is a specified place (Jno.
-4:21-24), but this exemplifies respect for God’s arrangement for worship: It is not a matter of what we personally prefer (cf. Lev.
-10:1-2; Mt.
+Exemplifies respect for God’s arrangement for worship: It is not a matter of what we personally prefer (Lev.
+10:1-2; Matt.
 7:21-23).

-2. There are many NT examples of assembled worship: Acts 2:42, 44; 5:12; 20:7; 1 Cor.
+2. There are many NT examples of assembled worship, Acts 2:42, 44; 5:12; 20:7; 1 Cor.
 16:2.

 a.
-We are to follow such worthy examples, 1 Cor.
+We are to follow these worthy examples, 1 Cor.
 4:16-17; Phil.
 4:9.

 b.
 One who wants to be like NT Christians assembles with the church.